fair-ease/book-ocean-bgc/book/04-User manual/142a-toolByTool.md

 :::{error} ODV is open with its home page!!!!
 :class:dropdown
+:label:ehome
 [Read me](#openODV) for opening your collection
 :::

 :::{error} ODV is open with map view!!!!
 :class:dropdown
+:label:eview
 [Read me](#loadview) for reload the qualification view
 :::

+(my-section23)=
 #### Step3 : Qualify the dataset with ODV
-Many useful information are available in the [Supplementation section for ODV](#my-chapterODV)
+Many useful information are available the @my-chapterODV section

+(my-section24)=
 #### Step4 : Export history once qualification is finished.
 :::{warning}
 Be sure that all filters ([how to do?](#filterout))or zoom windows are relaxed ([How to do?](#outzoom)).